arv100kri/CS-7649-Project-1--Classical-Planning/README.md

 Participation
 =============

-**Luis Gustavo Souza Silva**:
+**Luis Gustavo Souza Silva**

 1. Created the PDDL for sokoban domain definition and for the problems and answers related to Project Part-I Sokoban Planner.
-2. Also, Settled up the enviroment to run Blackbox and FF's planner on Windows machines.
+2. Also, settled up the enviroment to run Blackbox and FF's planner on Windows machines.
 	* All planners are tested to be working on my box

 **Zhengyi Hu**:
 Problem 4: Project Part-II Sokoban Plannner

 1. State space compression
 2. Develop a efficiently HASH function
 3. Implement the algorithm

 **Zheng Yong**:
 Problem 4: Project Part-II Sokoban Planner

 1. Branch optimization
 2. Implement the algorithm
 3. Answer to 4.3 - 4.4 problem.

 **Arvind Krishnaa Jagannathan**:

 1. Problem 2: Towers of Hanoi (3 disks) - Defined domain and PDDL for initial state and goal state
 2. Problem 5: Towers of Hanoi (N disks) - Defined the states for the problem with 6 and 10 disks.
 	* Wrote a python script to generate the PDDL for a N disk towers of hanoi problem
 3. Problem 4: Project PartII Sokoban Planner
 	* Domain description for the 4 problems
 	* Answer to 4.1 - 4.2 problem
 4. Miscellaneous
 	* Setup Blackbox and FF on Linux box
 	* Performed analysis of the computation metrics (time, space etc.,) wherever required.
 	* All planners are tested to be working on my box

 Useful Links
 =============